-Employees must provide 30 days advance notice of the need to take FMLA leave when the need is foreseeable.
-When 30 days notice is not possible, the employee must provide notice as soon as practicable and generally must comply with an employer's normal call-in procedures.
+Employees must provide 30 days' advance notice of the need to take FMLA leave when the need is foreseeable.
+When 30 days' notice is not possible, the employee must provide notice as soon as practicable and generally must comply with an employer's normal call-in procedures.
 Employees must provide sufficient information for the employer to determine if the leave may qualify for FMLA protection and the anticipated timing and duration of the leave.
-Sufficient information may include that the employee is unable to perform job functions, the family member is unable to perform daily activities, the need for hospitalization or continuing treatment by a health care provider, or circumstances supporting the need for a reason for which FMLA leave was previously taken or certified.
+Sufficient information may include that the employee is unable to perform job functions, the family member is unable to perform daily activities, the need for hospitalization or continuing treatment by a health care provider, or circumstances supporting the need for military family leave.
+Employees also must inform the employer if the requested leave is for a reason for which FMLA leave was previously taken or certified.
 Employees also may be required to provide a certification and periodic recertification supporting the need for leave.